Sayelias/AmazonConnectRealtimeTranscriptViewer/README.md

 The transcript viewer will now appear as a tab in the agent workspace during active calls.

+Alternatively you can add it as an External App in a step-by-step guide.

 ### Step 6: Grant Agents Access to the Viewer

 Agents need permission to see the third-party app in their workspace: